EUR/GBP Currency Pair

 Facts About the GBP

 silver penny was introduced to the Anglo Saxon kingdom.
-By 1158 its design had been changed to one that was no longer formed from pure silver and it was at that time that its name was changed to the Sterling Pound.
-In 1487 the shilling was introduced and then the Pound arrived in 1489.
-Paper notes became currency in 1694 and their legal basis was changed from silver to gold.
+By 1158 its design had been changed to one that was no longer formed from pure silver, and it was at that time that its name was changed to the Sterling Pound.
+In 1487 the shilling was introduced, and then the Pound arrived in 1489.
+Paper notes became currency in 1694, and their legal basis was changed from silver to gold.
 In 1695, just one year later, the Bank of England was established as one of the world’s first central banks.
-In the early part of the 20th century, an increasing number of countries started to tie their currency to gold and thus a gold standard was formed allowing conversion between the currencies of various countries which brought a revolution in the international trading economy.
-The gold standard was officially adopted in Britain in 1816 and this led to a major period of economy growth in the country which lasted until the start of the First World War.
-The British Pound was also circulated in the British Empire’s colonies which led to it being held by many banks as a reserve currency, however when the British economy went into decline the US Dollar took over.
-By 1971 the Sterling Area had been terminated and following that time, the Pound went through several periods of highs and lows.
+In the early part of the 20th century, an increasing number of countries started to tie their currency to gold, and thus a gold standard was formed to allow conversion between the currencies of various countries, which brought a revolution in the international trading economy.
+The gold standard was officially adopted in Britain in 1816, and this led to a major period of economic growth in the country, which lasted until the start of the First World War.
+The British Pound was also circulated in the British Empire’s colonies, which led to it being held by many banks as a reserve currency.
+However, when the British economy went into decline the US Dollar took over.
+By 1971 the Sterling Area had been terminated, and following that time, the Pound went through several periods of highs and lows.

 The Eurozone and the Euro